-4) Option holders do not enjoy the rights due to stockholders.
-They don’t have voting rights, regular cash or special dividends, etc. A call holder must exercise the option and take ownership of underlying shares to be eligible for these rights.
+4) Option holders don’t have the rights like stockholders.
+They don’t have voting rights, dividends, etc. A call holder is obliged to exercise this option and get ownership of underlying shares to be fit mentioned rights.

-5) Sellers and buyers in the exchange markets, where all trading is conducted in the competitive manner of an auction market, set option prices.
+5) Sellers and buyers in the exchange markets, where all trading is handled in the competitive mode, set option prices.

 Market Dictionary and Jargon In Trading Options

 LONG – Describes a position in which you have bought and keep that security in your brokerage account.